RinaldoBenaccetta/mail-sender/mail-sender/readme.md

 There is an htaccess file at the root that deny access to all but index.php.
 That seems to not affect parent directories.

+## Response
+### From an HTML form
+If redirect value is true, the page will be redirected according to *mailOK* and *mailError* values.
+If *mailOk* is not provided, the default one in settings will be used.
+If *mailError* is not provided, the default one in settings will be used.

+If redirect value is not set or set to false, a page with *ok* or the error will be displayed.

+### From other clients (JS, PHP,...)
+A message with *ok* will be send in case of succes.
+If an error occur, a response with the error number will be sended, in this form : **error:number**, eg. : **error:1000**

 ## Errors :
 ### 1000
 Encryption in .env file is wrong, *STARTTLS* or *SMTPS* must be used.